 This section of the wallet, found under Settings, is home to all your wallet’s addresses and private keys.
-You can organize your funds, create sub-wallets, and manage your addresses here.
+You can organize your funds, manage sub-wallets, and manage your addresses here.

 Managing your sub-wallets

 Your sub-wallets are listed here under Settings > Wallets & Addresses.
 By default, you have only one, called My Bitcoin Wallet.
 You can manage your Bitcoin and Bitcoin Cash wallets (and any sub-wallets) by clicking Manage to the right of its name.
 Within the Manage section, to the right of the name, is a button called More Options.
 Pressing it will open a dropdown of additional functions.
 Please note, adding new sub-wallets is no longer a currently active feature, but existing sub-wallets may still be managed as described.

 Your default wallet (My Bitcoin Wallet on default settings) will have only two options, Edit Name and Show xPub.
 The rest have the following:

 - Edit name: Choose this option to edit the name of the sub-wallet

 - Make default: This option allows your chosen sub-wallet to replace My Bitcoin Wallet or your current default wallet.
 This means that the addresses that are displayed when you click “Request” will be for this sub-wallet only.

 - Archive: This option will archive the sub-wallet, so that none of its addresses or balance are included in your overall wallet balance or transaction history.
 You will still be able to see the sub-wallet listed under Settings > Wallets & Addresses.
 Click Unarchive to make its addresses and balance visible and usable again.